LLANGOLLEN CANAL BOAT HIRE

 The village of Marbury is well worth a visit, situated about 200 meters from the canal.
 The village has a lovely church, a little lake and old timbered buildings.

-quoisley lock llangollen canal boat hire
+Quoisley lock llangollen canal

 Next you will reach Quoisley Lock and lift bridge.